MAS4TE/organisation/2025-07-01-workshop/README.md

     - FHAC (Florian) - ASSUME
     - ULiege (Mevludin) - Communication between LLM and Agent/ to the Market / regarding Scheduling
     - FZJ (Andre) - Communication between Battery and Agents through FIWARE / integration of digital twin
-    - OU (Bea) - Idea of intercommunication of Co-Pilots
+    - OU (Bea) - What is needed for the LLMs?
+Which data, which models, which prompts, what is needed for strategy (all regarding phase 1)
 - 11:15 discuss use cases as below to reach phase 1
     - [x] 0. step: ASSUME - simulation for storage market running
         - short demo of ASSUME